Astravets Nuclear Power Plant: Planning

 In the 1980s there were plans to build a nuclear heating and power plant in Rudensk, about 50 km south of Minsk.
 Following the Chernobyl nuclear disaster, these plans were halted.

 The plant was to comprise two VVER-1000 nuclear reactors, designed to provide both electricity and heat for the city of Minsk.
 The reactors would each have had a power rating of 900 MW net and 940 MW gross capacity.

 The nuclear initiative was revitalized after Belarus gained independence from the Soviet Union.
 On 22 December 1992, Belarus announced its intention to build nuclear power plants and started a program to examine 15 possible sites.
 It was foreseen that the first unit of 500-600 MW would be commissioned by 2005, and additional units with a combined capacity of 1,000 MW by 2005 and 2010.
 However, no decision concerning site or reactor type was made.
 In 1999, the Government of Belarus adopted a nuclear moratorium, but preparations for the construction of a nuclear power plant were carried on.

 On 2 May 2002, Belarusian President Alexander Lukashenko stated that Belarus would not construct a nuclear power plant on its territory, but was interested in purchasing nuclear power from Russia, and in the possibility of constructing a Belarus-owned reactor at the Smolensk nuclear power plant in Russia.

 However, in mid 2006, the Government of Belarus approved a plan for the construction of an initial 2000 MWe nuclear power plant in the Mahilyow Voblast using pressurized water reactors technology.

 After the Russia-Belarus energy dispute in 2007, Lukashenko re-declared that to ensure national energy security, Belarus needed to build its own nuclear power plant.
 In June 2007, Russia offered a US$2 billion credit line for the purchasing of equipment from Russia's Power Machines Company.

 On 12 November 2007, a decree defining the organizations responsible for preparing the construction of the nuclear power plant was signed.
 The Belarusian Security Council made the decision to construct a nuclear power plant on 15 January 2008.

 The Nuclear Power Act, covering the design and construction of nuclear facilities, the security, safety, and physical protection of such facilities, and their regulation (and also prohibiting the production of nuclear weapons and other nuclear explosives), was adopted by the House of Representatives of the National Assembly of Belarus on 25 June 2008.

-The location of the construction site some 18 km away from the town of Astravyets in Hrodna Voblast, 45 km from Vilnius, Lithuania, was chosen on 20 December 2008.
+The location of the construction site some 18 km away from Astravyets in Hrodna Voblast, 45 km from Vilnius, Lithuania, was chosen on 20 December 2008.